 These side effects can usually be treated.

-Surgery may be an option for treating a prolapse if it is felt that the possible benefits outweigh the risks.
+Surgery may be an option for treating a prolapse if it's felt the possible benefits outweigh the risks.

-In general, surgery for pelvic organ prolapse is relatively common.
-It is estimated that 1 in 10 women will have had surgery for prolapse by the time they are 80 years old.
+Surgery for pelvic organ prolapse is relatively common.
+It's estimated that 1 in 10 women will have surgery for prolapse by the time they're 80 years old.

 These procedures are outlined below.